jackphillipsjmu/localize-it/README.md

 ### Jenkins Spring Boot ([simple-jenkins](simple-jenkins))
 Builds a Jenkins instance that has the ability to pull in a GitHub project, build and run it using Blue Ocean's Jenkins Docker image.

+_**NOTE**: This currently only creates a Jenkins "master" instance without any "slave" nodes.
+If you choose to run the microservice job it will run on the master node.
+This is definitely not best practice but does provide examples on how a job can be pushed to Jenkins and ran using the Jenkins CLI.
+Future iterations will expand upon this to provide a full fledged Jenkins environment._

 ### Spring Boot Microservice Docker Deploy ([simple-springboot-docker](simple-springboot-docker))
 Builds and Deploys a Dockerized Spring Boot Microservice that includes in-memory audit logging (H2) of REST endpoints.